A List of Recovery Words

 Treatment Terms

-Below you’ll find a list of recovery terms most commonly used for treatment:
+Below you’ll find a list of recovery terms most commonly used in addiction treatment.

 Aftercare